doctor-g/preproduction_Sp24/schedule.md

 ## Thursday, Jan 11
 ### Prepare
 - Read Lemarchand Introduction, Chapters 1&dash;2 (Getting Started, Blue Sky Thinking: ~12 pages)
+- Complete the automatic writing or mind map ideation technique, focusing on what kind of game you want to make this semester.
-- Complete the automatic writing, mind map, or another approved blue-sky ideation technique for a minimum of 20 minutes.
+  Engage with the exercise for a minimum of 20 minutes.
   Prepare a poster summarizing your findings.
 ### Meeting
 - Present posters
 - Brainstorming following Lemarchand's process